JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 <dd product="tc">The name of the agent as specified in the <code>buildAgent.properties</code> <a href="configure-agent-installation.md">agent configuration file</a>.
 You can use agent names to specify <a href="configuring-build-parameters.md#Specify+Agent+Requirements">agent requirements</a> and limit the number of agents a target configuration can use.</dd>

 <dt product="tcc">teamcity.agent.name</dt>
-<dd product="tcc">The agent name.
+<dd product="tcc">The agent's name.
 You can use agent names to specify <a href="configuring-build-parameters.md#Specify+Agent+Requirements">agent requirements</a> and limit the number of agents a target configuration can use.</dd>

 <dt>teamcity.agent.work.dir</dt>